 We’ve been here before.
 Times have been tough.
 We’ve survived and learned valuable lessons along the way to make us better people, smarter salespeople and stronger business leaders.
-If you doubt me, talk with anyone who lived through the Great Depression, one of the most troubled economic times in modern history.
-It may not have been easy during those times, but things did turn around.
+If you doubt me, talk with anyone who lived through the Great Depression, one of the most troubled economic periods in modern history.
+It may not have been easy to live through, but things did turn around.
 They always do.

 People have been known to not only survive but to thrive in rough economic times.
 After all, the world hasn’t ever come to a complete stop.
 Sure, there may have been pauses here and there, but they lasted only as long as it took someone to get creative and figure a way out of it—to take the next step in the right direction.